 We’re mere days into the new year, but that doesn’t stop the fashion industry from looking ahead to the menswear trends for the latter part of 2020.
-We’ve been impressed with the talent showcased over the weekend from a specific select of designers who you should definitely add to your fashion radar.
+We’ve been impressed with the talent showcased over the weekend from a specific selection of designers who you should definitely add to your fashion radar.
 From creating social impact with her designs at the Bethany Williams show to the live performance at Nicholas Daley here’s our run down of the designers you need to know from the LFWM AW20 shows.

 If you’re at all interested in the sustainable fashion movement, then you need to know Bethany Williams.
 A designer most definitely on the radar for her focus on using recycled and organic materials as well as her social responsibility.
 Bethany was awarded the British Emerging Designer in Menswear at the Fashion Awards only a month ago.
 Finding inspiration for her AW20 menswear collection through partnering with The Magpie Project, the designer communicates the relevance of the charity that supports women and children under the age of five in temporary accommodation through her designs.
 The collection boasts colourful combinations, androgynous designs and illustrations of mother and child.
 In an interview with Vogue, Bethany said: